WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_22.md

 You shall do the same with your oxen and with your sheep: seven days it shall be with its mother; on the eighth day you shall give it to me.

 ###### 31
 "You shall be consecrated to me.
-Therefore you shall not eat any flesh that is torn by beasts in the field; you shall throw it to the dogs. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Therefore you shall not eat any flesh that is torn by beasts in the field; you shall throw it to the dogs.

 ***